RocketShip Tours: Overview

 Suborbital flight tickets are now available ($95,000 per person with a $20,000 deposit).
 The initial deposit qualifies the passenger for a four-day orientation, medical screening and G-Force training at an Arizona resort.
 A final payment is required to take the flight aboard the Lynx rocketplane.
 It is expected that the spacecraft will be piloted by Richard A. Searfoss, a retired United States Air Force colonel, NASA Astronaut and current XCOR test pilot.
 The craft is projected to be a one-passenger, one pilot rocketplane.
 Its planned trajectory will overlap the Earth's atmosphere at 70,000 feet (21,000 m), which will make it a sub-orbital journey with a short period of weightlessness.
 The spacecraft, the Lynx rocketplane, is a Suborbital rocket-powered aircraft being developed by the California-based company XCOR Aeorospace.
 When operational, the vehicle will fly over 100 km (the Kármán line, a common definition of where "space" begins).
 The time from liftoff of the Lynx until the touchdown of the vehicle after the sub-orbital flight will be about 1.0 hour.
 The sub-orbital flight itself will only be a small fraction of that time.
 The weightlessness will last approximately 5 minutes.

 Competition

 Besides RocketShip Tours, there are numerous other companies actively working on commercial passenger suborbital spaceflight.
-Additionally, there are several others developing commercial manned orbital spaceflight capability (including some which are initially designed for, or may eventually be used for, commercial passenger spaceflight), which is a significantly more difficult problem than suborbital spaceflight.
+Additionally, there are several others developing commercial crewed orbital spaceflight capability (including some which are initially designed for, or may eventually be used for, commercial passenger spaceflight), which is a significantly more difficult problem than suborbital spaceflight.
 In 2013, tickets were available through the XCOR partnership with Space Expedition Corporation (SXC).
 Priced at $95,000, they were around half the $200,000 cost quoted by Virgin Galactic, the main competitor in the commercial sub-orbital spaceflight market.